Five facts about pure cremation

 Cremations are far more common than burials nowadays, which means you’re not likely to have a gravestone, but there will be an urn containing the person’s ashes.
 This could be kept at a family member’s home, or in a columbarium (typically a room in a church or cemetery building with ‘niches’, which are cubbyholes for holding urns).

-Pure Cremation returns ashes in a biodegradable urn, which means that the urn can be buried and a memorial stone could be placed, or a tree planted to remember the deceased.
+At Pure Cremation, we return the ashes in a biodegradable urn, which means that it can be buried and a memorial stone could be placed there, or a tree planted to remember the deceased.

 In addition, Pure Cremation gives everyone in their care an individually-numbered unique ceramic disc.
 Because it is ceramic, it survives the cremation intact and is used to guarantee the identity of the person’s ashes.
 This is included with the urn when it is returned to loved ones, as another token to remember them by.